kristianmandrup/wicked-focused/README.md

 `wizard_action name, &block`

 Creates a Focused Controller action class inheriting from the base action class of the controller.
 The block contains the class definition.
+The wizard actions are `show` and `update`.
+To further abstract this, the shorthand macros: `show_wizard` and `update_wizard` are also available.

 `wizard`

 Creates a `#run` method as "required" by a Focused Controller action class.
-The run method generated calls super which calls `setup_wizard` and also auto-handles redirects.
+The run method generated calls `super()` which calls `setup_wizard` and also auto-handles redirects.

 *View/URL Helpers*